-- and analysis This "technical solution" threshold is 0.1 percent, which defines zero (as in zero tolerance).
+- i.
+LOW-LEVEL PRESENCE (LLP) POLICY: Germany does not have its own LLP policy.
+Rather, it fully implements EU Regulation 619/2011, which details official sampling methods and analysis This "technical solution" threshold is 0.1 percent, which defines zero (as in zero tolerance).
 The EU "technical solution" is not an actual LLP policy. - j.
 ADDITIONAL REGULATORY REQUIREMENTS: German farmers producing GE crops must register their fields with the governmental body BVL three months before planting. - k.
 INTELLECTUAL PROPERTY RIGHTS: German intellectual property law mainly consists of the Copyright Act (UrhG), Patent Act (PatG), Trademark Act (MarkenG), Utility Model Act (GebrMG) and Design Rights Act (GeschMG), flanked by some provisions of the Civil Code (BGB) and the Act Against Unfair Competition (UWG).
 All of these bodies of law have histories dating back to before German membership in the EU but have since been revised and amended several times to implement European Directives and Guidelines or treaties.
 However, in Germany, the Plant Variety Protection Act protects the intellectual property of new varieties of plants.
 A breeder can apply for plant variety protection for a new variety at the Federal Office of Plant Varieties (BSA).
-In Germany, plant variety protection is an intellectual property right separate from a patent. - 1.
-CARTAGENA PROTOCOL RATIFICATION: Germany signed the Cartagena Protocol on Biosafety on May 24, 2000.
+In Germany, plant variety protection is an intellectual property right separate from a patent. - I. CARTAGENA PROTOCOL RATIFICATION: Germany signed the Cartagena Protocol on Biosafety on May 24, 2000.
 It was ratified in November 2003 and entered into force on February 2004. - m.
 INTERNATIONAL TREATIES/FORUMS: Germany is a member of several international organizations dealing with plant protection and plant health like the European and Mediterranean Plant Protection Organization, the Organization for Economic Co-operation and Development, The Food and Agriculture Organization of the United Nations, and Codex.
 The Federal Republic of Germany is the host country for a subsidiary body of the Codex Alimentarius Commission, the Codex Committee on Nutrition and Foods for Special Dietary Uses.
-Germany does not actively participate in discussion related to GE plants.
+Germany does not actively participate in discussion related to GE plants. - n.

-n.
 RELATED ISSUES:

-For the past several years, the German Green Party, supported by a range of non-governmental organizations (NGOs), has introduced policy proposals to end the importation of GE soybeans into Germany.
+For the past several years the German Green Party has supported by a range of nongovernmental organizations (NGOs), and introduced policy proposals to end the importation of GE soybeans into Germany.
 Under several proposals, soy imports would be replaced by domestically produced pulses and other protein crops.
 However, a full replacement of imported protein feeds does not appear to be a realistic option in the near term.
+Recently, deforestation - especially in South America - has become an issue on European and German level.
+Germany is expected to fully support any initiative by the new EU Commission to tackle deforestation as part of the European Green Deal announced by European Commission President-elect Ursula von der Leyen who will assume office on November 1, 2019.